-Market segmentation and targeting is the process of identifying a firm’s potential customers, choosing the customers to pursue, and create value for the targeted customers.
-This is achieved through the segmentation, targeting, and positioning (STP) process.
+Market segmentation and targeting refer to the process of identifying a company’s potential customers, choosing the customers to pursue, and creating value for the targeted customers.
+It is achieved through the segmentation, targeting, and positioning (STP) process.

 - Market segmentation and targeting help firms determine and acquire key customers.